 But You’re Not Quite Done

 That’s why a blog post is never finished until you’ve added a question to stimulate discussion.
-Scan to the end of a few blog posts from top bloggers (like Michael Hyatt or Jeff Goins).
-You’ll find that they always include a question to their readers.
-Give it a try!
+Scan to the end of a few blog posts from top bloggers and you’ll find that they always include a question to their readers.

 Length: one or two sentences.